MicrosoftDocs/power-platform/power-virtual-agents/configuration-end-user-authentication.md

 1. Sign in to Power Virtual Agents.
 If you're using Azure AD as your identity provider, ensure you log in on the same tenant where you created the app registration.

-1. Confirm you've selected the bot for which you want to enable authentication by selecting the bot icon on the top menu and choosing the bot.
+1. Open the bot for which you want to enable authentication.

 1. Select **Manage** on the side pane, and then go to the **Security** tab and select the **Authentication** card.